jsarriaa/PHGv2Tools/README.md

 # PHGv2Tools
-Package to downstream analysis of pangenomes databases, working with Practical Haplotype Graph and its h.VCF files.
+Package for downstream analysis of pangenomes databases, working with Practical Haplotype Graph and its h.VCF files.
 Note: This is an early release, and still under development.
 Not proper tests have been developed.
 Better annotations and code improvement will be implemented.
-For anny comment, feel free to contact, any feedback is welcome: jsarria@eead.csic.es
+For any comment, feel free to contact, any feedback is welcome: jsarria@eead.csic.es

 ## Contents